Nursing Story Slam

 Katherine Stelfox is a doctoral candidate in the Faculty of Nursing, University of Calgary.
 Her research centres around older adults and long-term care.
 Katherine is an instructor for Nunavut Arctic College, where she teaches nursing research and gerontological nursing.
 Katherine has a diverse nursing background, having worked as a registered nurse in Nunavut and the Yukon, as well intensive care in Edmonton and long-term care in Calgary.
 Having done her master’s degree in global health with a focus on healthcare policy and economics, Katherine feels passionately about the intersectionality of policy, economics, and quality of care in long-term care facilities.

-Dr. Lorraine Venturato is an Associate Professor in the Faculty of Nursing and the former Faculty of Nursing Chair in Gerontology.
+Dr. Lorraine Venturato is an associate professor in the Faculty of Nursing and the former Faculty of Nursing Chair in Gerontology.
 She has worked as a clinician, educator and researcher and her work is focused on enhancing quality of life and quality of care for older adults.
 She enjoys sleeping, taking photos of everyone until they tell her to stop, and writing poetry that no-one ever reads.

 Important Dates